Scoliosis in Children

 - Difference in the height of the sides of the back when the child bends forward

 These symptoms may seem like other back problems.
 Or they may be a result of an injury or infection.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is scoliosis diagnosed in a child?